The importance of technical writing in software development

 Moreover, why is a software technical writer important?

 A statistic by the California Business Journal states that there will be a 22% increase in software development jobs from now to the year 2030.
-Technology will always continue to evolve, so there will always be a need for software technical writers to create documentation for users that describe different features, how to use, and set up software products.
+Technology will always continue to evolve, so there will always be a need for software technical writers to create documentation for users that describes different features, and how to use, and set up software products.

 What type of documentation does a software technical writer create?